rcubillo/unit-4-game/README.md

 rcubillo

 ### Technology
-	 *JavaScript *jQuery *Bootstrap *HTML5
+	• JavaScript, jQuery, Bootstrap, HTML5
 	• Live demo: https://youtu.be/yNI0l2FMeCk

 ### About
 	• This is an interactive game for web browsers.This app will dynamically update my HTML page with the jQuery library.
         • The player will have to guess the answer.
 In this game, the player will have to guess numbers.

 ### Instructions